Toric vector bundles and parliaments of polytopes: Higher-Order Jets

 We start by placing ampleness into this hierarchy of positivity properties on a smooth toric variety.

 \begin{lemma} Every toric vector bundle that separates $1$-jets is ample. \end{lemma}

-\begin{proof} Let $\sE$ be toric vector bundle that separates $1$-jets.
-For any torus-invariant curve $C$, the restriction $\sE|_C$ separates $1$-jets and splits equivariantly into sum of line bundles.
+\begin{proof} Let $\cE$ be a toric vector bundle that separates $1$-jets.
+For any $T$-invariant curve $C$, the restriction $\cE|_C$ separates $1$-jets and splits $T$-equivariantly into sum of line bundles.
 For a line bundle on a toric variety, Theorem~4.2 in \cite{DiRocco} shows that separating $1$-jets is equivalent to being ample.
-Hence, if $\sE|_C \cong \sO_{\PP^1}(a_1) \oplus \sO_{\PP^1}(a_2) \oplus \cdots \oplus \sO_{\PP^1}(a_r)$, then each line bundle $\sO_{\PP^1}(a_i)$ is ample.
-Therefore, the restriction to every torus-invariant curve is ample, which ensures that $\sE$ is ample. \end{proof}
+Hence, if $\cE|_C \cong \cO_{\PP^1}(a_1) \oplus \cO_{\PP^1}(a_2) \oplus \cdots \oplus \cO_{\PP^1}(a_r)$, then each line bundle $\cO_{\PP^1}(a_i)$ is ample.
+Therefore, the restriction to every $T$-invariant curve is ample, which ensures that $\cE$ is ample; see Theorem~2.1 in \cite{HMP}. \end{proof}

-We next characterize the toric vector bundles that separate $k$-jets by generalizing Theorem~\ref{thm:main1}.
+We next characterize the toric vector bundles that separate $\ell$-jets by enhancing Theorem~\ref{thm:main1}.